Biography

 My fourth book, a novel The Destruction of Silence (2016), follows the traumatic life of a young Native American man of Apache heritage.
 He suffers from abuse and addiction in his youth and goes on a journey to overcome his past and discover secrets to his family’s history.

-My fifth book, a novel Prayers from the Far Quarter (2020), honors the sacrifices and contributions of Muslims throughout American history.
-The story’s main character and narrative voice is Isa Muhammad Rahman, an enslaved African Muslim who eventually serves in the Union army during the Civil War.
+Prayers from the Far Quarter (2020) is my fifth book, a novel that I’d dreamed of writing for over twenty years, and finally I did it.
+Its story changed my life as it addresses one of the glaring oversights of American history: the sacrifices and contributions of Muslims throughout our country’s development.
+The story’s main character and narrative voice is the unforgettable Isa Muhammad Rahman, an African Muslim who survives enslavement and eventually serves in the Union army during the Civil War.

-My most recent book, my sixth, is a collection of essays, poems, and meditations titled The Peacemaker Overcomes the Hatemaker.
+My sixth book is a collection of essays, poems, and meditations titled The Peacemaker Overcomes the Hatemaker (2022).
 It’s an activist book that exposes and confronts hate, but it’s also a peacemaking book that honors ideas and individuals working to improve equality, justice, and opportunities for all people.

 Check under the “News” tab here on my website for the most recent updates of what I’m working on.
 You can also connect with me on any of my social media accounts.

-Contact & Connect: Goodreads // Facebook // Twitter // Instagram // Linkedin
+Contact & Connect: Goodreads // Instagram // Facebook // Threads // Linkedin

 .